veloffs/DemoRepo/README.md

 Make a feature branch on your machine

-Create a new text file named your LastName_FirstName.txt
+Create a new text file named your LastName_FirstName.txt and tell us a little about yourself

 Add this file to your local branch